6 Innovative Ways to Improve Your Janitorial Services

 As a patron at a restaurant whose restroom soap dispensers are empty.

-Or a traveller at an airport whose washroom floor is strewn with toilet paper or paper towel.
+Or a traveler at an airport whose washroom floor is strewn with toilet paper or paper towel.

 And instead of helpfully reporting this to the nearest employee, our reaction is often to keep our disappointment (and sometimes even disgust) to ourselves.